yoeo/scala-explained/functions.md

 ### Partial functions

-It is easy to create partial functions from a multiple parameter list function using currying or type conversion.
+It is easy to create partial functions from a multiple parameter lists function using currying or type conversion.

 * a partial function created with **currying**: